Eric Marlow closed the fence gate and wrapped the chain around the metal post.

 Eric finally convinced Haeden to take up a position behind him.
 Now in the lead, Eric moved slowly and carefully through the ever widening path that led, finally, to a very large chamber.
 He moved the beam of the flashlight up and down, from floor to ceiling, until he could no longer clearly see the roof of the cave.
 The rock that comprised the walls and floor was damp and glistened as the light reflected off of it.

 As they neared the far wall of the chamber, they became aware of a large wooden object.
 Eric moved toward it, all the while straining his ears for any sounds other than the constant dripping of water.
-He became aware that Haeden, now quiet, was very close behind him.
+Haeden, now quiet, was very close behind him.

 "What the hell is that?"
 Haeden whispered.
 "It looks like a coffin."

 "I'm not sure," Eric answered.
-He wasn't about to tell his younger brother that he too, thought that it might be a coffin left here long ago.
-The box was about three feet wide by six feet long, its lid opened and resting against the back wall of the cave.
-It was empty.
+The empty box was about three feet wide by six feet long, its lid opened and resting against the back wall of the cave.
 Eric reached out his left hand and rubbed the dark, brown wood between his thumb and forefinger.
 It was cold and damp and crumbled somewhat at his touch.
 He shone the flashlight on his fingers.
 The wood had decayed to the point that it was impossible to tell, with any degree of certainty, how old it was or what kind of wood it had been.

 The same curiosity that led him to explore caves in the first place made him question why a casket would be left in such a remote and secluded location.
 And, of course, he wondered what had happened to the body.
 He moved the light to his right, following the rear wall of the cave for about twenty feet, until it came to rest on a section of rock that had very obviously been scratched with something heavy, perhaps a metal object.
 He eyes followed the marks up their path, even as his flashlight began to dim slightly.